TempoBeatDownbeat/tutorial/_sources/ch2_basics/annotation.md

 The **HJDB** dataset has 236 excerpts taken from 80s and 90s electronic dance music, specifically in the sub-genres of hardcore, jungle, and drum and bass.
-Initially it was only annotated in terms of downbeat positions (with no beat labels made).
+Initially it was only annotated in terms of downbeat positions (with no beat positions).
 Subsequently a set of beat annotations, and revisions to the downbeats were made, and the current "reference" set of annotations can be found among the supplementary material for {cite}`bock2019multi`